Code-Institute-Submissions/ahmedaboujeeb-milestone2/README.md

 ### Development Version

-The development vesrion was developed on VS Code, and stored locally in a hard drive.
-The development version is identical to the version, and uploaded using clear commits.
+The development vesrion was developed on VS Code, and stored locally on a hard drive.
+The development version is identical to the live version, and uploaded using clear commits.

 ## Credits